DeltaZuluSigma/complete-stacklands-cardopedia/README.md

 Attempting to completely emulate Stackland's Cardopedia with some more added details.
 Thanks to Stacklands fandom contributors, modding community, and of course Sokpop for creating the amazing game.

 ## Personal To-Do
-* Tag search capability
-* Card count logic
-* Full function sample implementation (?)
+* Add all cards images & data

 * Mobile styles
-* Add all cards images & data
+* Refactor to be less messy :D

 ### Current Bookmark
-* Search capability
+* Tag search capability
+* First refactor

 ## Card Types & Fields
 * Resource Structures - value; flavour-text; drops; sources